MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/indexes-for-memory-optimized-tables.md

             DURABILITY = SCHEMA_AND_DATA);
 > [!NOTE]
 >  [!INCLUDE[ssSQL15](../../includes/sssql14-md.md)] and [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)] have a limit of 8 indexes per memory-optimized table or table type.
->  Starting [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)] and in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] there is no longer a specific limit on number of indexes in memory-optimized tables and table types.
+>  Starting [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)] and in [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] there is no longer a limit on the number of indexes specific to memory-optimized tables and table types.